MCP HubMCP Hub

 server := mcp_golang.NewServer(transport)

-// HTTP transport with Gin framework
+// Or with Gin framework

 transport := http.NewGinTransport()